sajjadGG/book-python/database/sqlalchemy/connection-pool.rst

 A connection pool is a standard technique used to maintain long running connections in memory for efficient re-use, as well as to provide management for the total number of connections an application might use simultaneously.
-[#sqlalchemyDocPooling]_

 Particularly for server-side web applications, a connection pool is the standard way to maintain a 'pool' of active database connections in memory which are reused across requests. [#sqlalchemyDocPooling]_

-SQLAlchemy includes several connection pool implementations which integrate with the Engine.
+SQLAlchemy includes several connection pool implementations which integrate with the ``Engine``.
 They can also be used directly for applications that want to add pooling to an otherwise plain DBAPI approach. [#sqlalchemyDocPooling]_